sytanta/graham-test-project/readme.md

 All task routes require users to be authenticated

-- `POST /api/tasks` - create a new task
+- `POST /api/tasks` - create a new task.
+New tasks always have `completed: false`
 - `GET /api/tasks` - get all tasks, pagination supported.
 For ex: `GET /api/tasks?completed=false&page=1&limit=10`
 - `GET /api/tasks/:id` - get a task by id
 - `PATCH /api/tasks/:id` - update task by id